-If twins are born before 37 weeks, they are said to be premature.
+If twins are born before 37 weeks, is what is considered premature birth or are said to be premature.
 More specifically, twins born at 32 weeks are considered moderate to late preterm, according to the World Health Organization.
 This means that since these babies have hit a significant milestone in their development, they are no longer considered “very preterm” which is something quite comforting if you think about it.

 Like any woman who is pregnant with twins, it is best to eliminate all doubts and have all questions answered, especially when it comes to the possibility of giving birth at the 32-week mark.
 This article aims to do just that.